 Indian IT's core competencies and strengths have placed it on the international canvas, attracting investments from major countries.

-Between April 2000 and December 2012, the computer software and hardware sector attracted cumulative foreign direct investment (FDI) of Rs 52,377.08 crore (US$ 9.63 billion), according to the Department of Industrial Policy and Promotion (DIPP).
+Between April 2000 and June 2013, the computer software and hardware sector attracted cumulative foreign direct investment (FDI) of Rs 53,757.60 crore (US$ 7.97 billion), according to data released by the Department of Industrial Policy and Promotion (DIPP).

 More recently, online retailing, cloud computing and e-commerce are the major driving forces behind the rapidly increasing growth in the IT industry.
 Online shopping has increased with the emergence of internet retailing and e-commerce.

-Some of the major initiatives in Indian IT and ITeS sector:
+Some of the major investments in Indian IT and ITeS sector: